open5e/open5e/source/equipment/magic-items/ring-of-elemental-command.rst

    necessary number of charges: *chain lightning* (3 charges), *gust of wind* (2 charges), or *wind wall* (1 charge).

-**Ring of Earth Elemental Command.** You can expend 2 of the ring’s charges to cast *dominate monster* on an earth elemental.
+**Ring of Earth Elemental Command.** You can expend 2 of the ring's charges to cast *dominate monster* on an earth elemental.
 In addition, you can move in difficult terrain that is composed of rubble, rocks, or dirt as if it were normal terrain.
 You can also speak and understand